-The Design Review Panel brings together leading professionals working at the highest level in their fields.
-It is made up of 20 members, including the chair.
+The Design Review Panel brings together professional experts from a variety of fields.
+It is made up of 26 members, including the chair.
 A vice chair has also been selected from among the panel's members.

 Design Review Panel members are chosen to provide a broad range of expertise with particular relevance to Ealing, including: